marchfra/caged-trainer/README.md

 ### CLI version

+This is available only when running the source code directly.

 Once the app is running, you will be shown a chord along with a chord shape.

 You will then be shown a list of modes derived from the major scale.
 To select the modes that the chord can harmonise, enter their number(s) separated by a space.
 When you're done, press <kbd>Enter</kbd>.
 If you think there are no modes that the chord can harmonise, just press <kbd>Enter</kbd>.